You don’t need a lot of brains to be rich. In fact, there’s not much of a correlation between intelligence and wealth.

 He’s developed several charts which are all based on some in-depth studies he’s conducted on his own.
 You can read about how he’s come up with these figures in his article here.
 It follows that metropolitan areas would have a larger population of people who have attained higher levels of education, but there’s a lot more to this than meets the eye, and a lot more data here that Rob has dissected.

-You Can Be Rich Without Being Extra Smart
+You Can Become Financially Successful Without Being Extra Smart

 It also makes sense to me that there are certain factors that attract educated people to certain places — wouldn’t these places be helped by the fact that Ivy League schools are located there?
 Or perhaps more white-collar jobs?
 And what about wealth?
 Is there some tie-in here between being smart and being wealthy?